vany0114/vany0114.github.io/_posts/2017-11-23-EF-DbContextFactory.md

 csharp, dotnet, dotnet-core, dotnetcore, entity-framework, entity-framework-core, entityframework, ninject, ninject-extension, dbcontext, netframework, concurrency, multiple-threads, nuget, efcore, factory, webapi, webapi2"
 ---

 I have worked with Entity Framework in a lot of projects, it’s very useful, it can make you more productive and it has a lot of great features that make it an awesome ORM, but like everything in the world, it has its downsides or issues.
-Sometime I was working in a project with concurrency scenarios, reading a queue from a message bus, sending messages to another bus with SignalR and so on.
+Sometime I was working on a project with concurrency scenarios, reading a queue from a message bus, sending messages to another bus with SignalR and so on.
 Everything was going good until I did a real test with multiple users connected at the same time, it turns out Entity Framework doesn’t work fine in that scenario.
-I did know that DbContext is not thread safe therefore I was injecting my DbContext instance per request following the Microsoft recommendatios so every request would has a new instance and then avoid problems sharing the contexts and state’s entities inside the context, but it doesn't work in concurrency scenarios.
-I really had a problem, beause I didn’t want to hardcode DbContext creation inside my repository using the ***using*** statement to create and dispose inmediatly, but I had to support concurrency scenarios with Entity Framework in a proper way.
+I did know that `DbContext` is not thread safe therefore I was injecting my `DbContext` instance per request following the Microsoft recommendatios so every request would has a new instance and then avoid problems sharing the contexts and state’s entities inside the context, but it doesn't work in concurrency scenarios.
+I really had a problem, beause I didn’t want to hardcode `DbContext` creation inside my repository using the ***using*** statement to create and dispose inmediatly, but I had to support concurrency scenarios with Entity Framework in a proper way.
 So I remembered sometime studying the awesome [CQRS Journey](https://github.com/MicrosoftArchive/cqrs-journey) Microsoft project, where those guys were injecting their repositories like a factory and one of them explained me why.
 This was his answer:

 > ***This is to avoid having a permanent reference to an instance of the context.
 Entity Framework context life cycles should be as short as possible.
 Using a delegate, the context is instantiated and disposed inside the class it is injected in and on every needs.***